JurisProject/juris_whitepaper_public/framework.md

 **From the Jurists’ perspective:** SNAP’s don’t pay as well, but they do offer a lot of opportunities to earn reputation.
 Jurists will always be on the hunt for a contract where their unique expertise will be decisive in order to earn increased reputation.
 Because everyone has to split the arbitration fee, it pays to look into disputes with fewer initial votes.
 Because every action impacts reputation, it pays to vote reasonably, be attentive, contribute, and choose cases where you have domain experience in order to increase or maintain your standing.

-**How it works:** After a contract has executed, parties to the contract have a designated amount of time to initiate a SNAP.
-This time period can also be extended by mutual agreement.
-From the date the SNAP is initiated, the parties have a window in which to provide the details mentioned above for their Formal Complaint.
-This is used to create a "Case Brief" containing itemized \(e.g. bulleted\) complaints, written arguments, and optionally itemized additional facts the parties would like to present during the judgement.
+**How it works \(figure 9.2\):** After a dispute has been triggered, parties may initiate a SNAP.
+From the date the SNAP is initiated, the parties have a window in which to provide the additional details mentioned above for their Formal Complaint.
+This is added to the "Case Brief" containing itemized \(e.g. bulleted\) complaints, written arguments, and optionally itemized additional facts the parties would like to present during the judgement.
 At the close of this window, case briefs are anonymized posted to JRS Token holders publicly for review, and are all available to both parties.

 Jurists may access any case brief without obligation to participate in the case, but must pass a Captcha test \(or equivalent\) before being given access to further evidence, or logs.
 If an individual chooses to join a SNAP as a participating Jurist, they are given access to further evidence and logs, and are required to cast their initial vote using only the information available.
 When casting their vote, a Jurist must cite justification from at least one of \(a\) an item of Hard Evidence, \(b\) an item of a Formal Complaint, or \(c\) an item of Supplementary Evidence.
 As part of their judgement, an arbitrator must also provide a short \(255 characters or less\) summary of their opinion.
 After submitting the above, their "Independent Judgement," an arbitrator formally becomes a Jurist for the given SNAP.